Dracozny/Z9v5-Mk3_With_M4-V5/README.md

 # !!!WARNING!!!
 **!!!DO NOT USE THIS FIRMWARE IF USING THE M4-V3 OR OLDER HOTEND!!!**
 ## ADDED FEATURES:
-1. Added PETG to Preheat Menu
+1. Added PETG to Preheat Menu (Requires modified Language.JPG file in TFT firmware)
 2. Changed Mixing Max Temp to 260.

 ## ZONESTAR 3D Printer Firmware Source Code